microsoft/FluidFramework/packages/runtime/container-runtime/src/summary/README.md

 ## What does a summary look like?

-The format of a summary is described in [summary formats](./summaryFormats.md).
+The format of summaries (and snapshots) is described in [summary and snapshot formats](./summaryFormats.md).